Flagsmith/flagsmith-docs/docs/deployment/hosting/locally-api.md

 The application makes use of caching in a couple of locations:

-1. Environment authentication - the application utilises an in memory cache for the environment object on all endpoints that use the X-Environment-Key header.
+1. Environment authentication - the application utilises caching for the environment object on all endpoints that use the X-Environment-Key header.
+By default, this is configured to use an in-memory cache.
+This can be configured using the options defined below.
 2. Environment flags - the application utilises an in memory cache for the flags returned when calling /flags.
 The number of seconds this is cached for is configurable using the environment variable `"CACHE_FLAGS_SECONDS"`
 3. Project Segments - the application utilises an in memory cache for returning the segments for a given project.
 The